Nonprofit Appeal Letters: 11 Easy Steps + Template

 Step 3: Be specific

 It’s easy to overburden readers with statistics and information about your nonprofit.
 Distilling your story and impact down to the essentials is key here.
-Linda is being hit with a million marketing messages a day (okay, not a million.
-But it’s over 5,000 at least).
+Linda is being hit with a million marketing messages daily (okay, not a million, but over 5,000, at least).

 Linda needs to know how her donation will exactly make a difference.